Nuand/bladeRF-fsk/matlab/README.txt

 Works on both MATLAB and GNU Octave.

 Run fsk.m to simulate the FSK modem
-- Set use_file=1 to write/read IQ samples to/from a csv file so they can be transmitted/received on an RF carrier with a bladeRF (e.g. using bladeRF-cli)
+- Set use_file=1 to write/read IQ samples to/from a file so they can be transmitted/received on an RF carrier with a bladeRF (e.g. using bladeRF-cli) -set csv=1 to use a CSV file, csv=0 to use a binary file
 - If use_file=0, the modem will be simulated only internally in MATLAB/Octave

 fsk_mod(): FSK baseband modulator function